OmerBurakTaskin/InteractiveMindMap/README.md

-# Interactive Learning Workspace for BTK Hackathon 2024
+# Mindmap: AI-Powered Interactive Educational Assistant

+Mindmap is an AI-driven educational assistant app that delivers personalized learning experiences based on individual user needs and preferences with the help of Gemini, for BTK Hackathon 2024.

-##🌟 Features
+## Key Features

+### 1. Personalized Explanations 🧑‍🏫✨
+- Get tailored explanations based on user profiles aligned with users' level of knowledge.
+- Adaptive language or technical detail to ensure that users understand concepts effectively.
-### Dynamic Workspaces
+### 2. Dynamic Mind Mapping Workspaces 🗺️🧠
-- Create multiple workspaces for different topics
+- Create multiple workspaces for different topics, with *mindmaps* to visually represent topics, showing related ideas and helping users grasp complex interconnections.
+### 3. Mind Cards 🧩🔗
-- Infinite canvas for unlimited mind cards
+  - Infinite canvas for unlimited mind cards, for users to create multiple mind maps for different fields or subjects, organizing their knowledge across various domains.

-### Mind Cards

-- Create interactive cards with titles and descriptions
-- Connect cards to build knowledge chains
+  - Interactive cards connected to build knowledge chains
   - Visual relationship mapping

-### Gemini AI Powered Learning Tools
+### 4. Specialized Summaries 📝🗂️
+- Create AI-generated summaries of connected cards, specialized for your learning style (diagrams and infographics for visual learners, structured written summaries for textual learners etc.)
+### 5. AI-Generated Quizzes 🎯📚
-- Smart Quizzes: Generate contextual quizzes based on card content
+- Gemini generated quizzes based on topics selected by the user, testing knowledge retention and understanding.
-- Intelligent Summaries: Get AI-generated summaries of connected cards
-- Topic Suggestions: Discover related topics and expand your knowledge
-- Personalized Learning: AI adapts to your expertise level and interests
+- Specifically addresses details user has difficulty with
+- Supports a range of question types (e.g., multiple-choice, true/false, short answer)

 ## Technologies Used